 “Come on.
 Are you that daft?!
 Ugh…” I shook my head, my fingers rubbing the nose bridge.
 “What’s the main news today?
 Huh?”
 No answer, just roaming thoughts.
-“It’s a seven year anniversary of peace treaty with Ildock… And whom have you found dead in the street?
+“It’s a seven-year anniversary of the peace treaty with Ildock… And whom have you found dead in the street?
 An Ildocian.”
 I clapped their caps tempted to clap them harder.
 “That is a scandal.
 His eyes shut, clothes too ordinary for anyone to notice him, a wolf’s hair… The victim was a spy, you morons!”
-I stared at their dumb faces and checked surrounding for bystanders.
+I stared at their dumb faces and checked to surround for bystanders.
 “Listen up, boys.
 If this leaks to Ildock before the meeting, we could enter a war with that ‘corpse face’ fuckers.
 Now, get back to your car and keep your traps shut.
 Where is that drone damn it!”
-I swooshed my hand too tired to waste my time on them, when clumsy cops turned and went back.
+I swooshed my hand too tired to waste my time on them when clumsy cops turned and went back.

-I’ve lost several hours waiting for the agents, signing up the paperwork, organizing the lock down on the area.
+I’ve lost several hours waiting for the agents, signing up the paperwork, organizing the lockdown on the area.
 I was freezing in the street, but in my mind, I was home, building a castle with my son, drank tea, kissed my wife.
 At that moment, I knew she was mad and worried.
 I had to excuse myself with something, so I kicked the door of a store and bought her a box of chocolates and flowers.

 While in route home, my mind played games again showing me a slideshow of her smile, the moments of her crying because of the horrible war reports on the holo-projector, me making love with her, the orgasms and moans.

 I barged in the apartment, lock the door and went in.
 The armchair was without that lustful costume; Amira must have gone to bed.
-I hanged my coat on a hook that took it inside the wall and showed me the way to the bedroom.
+I hung my coat on a hook that took it inside the wall and showed me the way to the bedroom.
 Music whispered in the hallway, a chill-out tune that was perfect to make love to.
 Amira was sleeping in our bed, so I quietly came to the edge of it and crawled close to her face where I kissed her.